qgadrian/smokex/README.md

 * The Stripe button to buy a subscription requires environment variables to be configured or it will throw the `unexpected item shape` error if not.
+* The Slack integration also requires a runtime configuration therefore it will fail locally.
+Also, the redirection done by Slack is to production host.

 ## Random storm ideas & stuff